Rexe0/BetterSurvival/README.md

 - If a minecart travels over an unpowered rail with chiseled deepslate under it, it will stop much faster than usual.
 Furnace Minecarts also stop burning as well.
 - Furnace minecarts can now travel much faster.
 They also automatically load chunks, so use a few of them to allow minecart trains to go through unloaded chunks.
 - 4 Regular Rails can now be crafted with 7 Iron Nuggets and 1 Stick.
 This is a much more efficient craft compared to the vanilla craft.
+- Large Coal deposits can now generate slightly under the surface in Badlands/Mesa biomes
+- Large Iron deposits can now generate slightly under the ocean floor in cold oceans
+- Large Copper deposits can now generate slightly under the surface in very mountainous biomes